-Hi Brian, thank you for talking with The New Current, how have you been keeping?
+Hi Dabney, thank you for talking with The New Current, how have you been keeping?

-Congratulations on having Fair Play premiere at Sundance 2023, do you ever get nervous ahead of a new film being screened?
+Congratulations on having Sometimes I Think About Dying not only premiere at Sundance 2023 but was also the opening night film.
+Do you ever get nervous ahead of a new film being screened?

-What is that feeling like being able to be in a cinema with an audience and seeing them react to your music?
+What’s that feeling like sitting in a cinema with an audience and watching them react to your score?

-With this being Chloe Domont’s debut feature what was it about this film that connected with you and inspired you to want to create the score?
+What was it about this Sometimes I Think About Dying that connected with you and inspired you to create the score?

 How important is the creative collaborative relationship between a composer and your director?

-If you could describe your score for Fair Play in three words what would they be?
+If you could describe your score for Sometimes I Think About Dying in three words what would they be?

 Have you always had a passion for composing?

-Of all he projects you have created the score for do you have one that you are really connected to?
+Of all the projects you have composed do you have one that you are really connected to?

 Do you have any advice or tips you would offer someone wanting to get into composing?